CletsyMedia/monty/README.md

     ```

 ### Journey into Error Realms

-Take these tests and unlock the power of Monty bytecode in your coding journey! 🛣️🚶🚶‍♂️🚶‍♀️

 1. Forge a Monty script called error_test.m and let your code adventures begin.
 2. Insert the following Monty bytecode in your script: